rotexsoft/movie-catalog-web-app/README.md

 Browse to http://localhost:8888/users to initiate the admin user

-No browse to http://localhost:8888/movie-listings to start adding movies
+Now browse to http://localhost:8888/movie-listings to start adding movies

 To view all the MVC routes available in this application, there's an action automatically avalaible in all controllers that extend